16S ribosomal RNA: Promiscuity of 16S rRNA genes

 Under the assumption that evolution is driven by vertical transmission, 16S rRNA genes have long been believed to be species-specific, and infallible as genetic markers inferring phylogenetic relationships among prokaryotes.
 However, a growing number of observations suggest the occurrence of horizontal transfer of these genes.
 In addition to observations of natural occurrence, transferability of these genes is supported experimentally using a specialized Escherichia coli genetic system.
 Using a null mutant of E. coli as host, growth of the mutant strain was shown to be complemented by foreign 16S rRNA genes that were phylogenetically distinct from E. coli at the phylum level.
 Such functional compatibility was also seen in Thermus thermophilus.
 Furthermore, in T. thermophilus, both complete and partial gene transfer was observed.
 Partial transfer resulted in spontaneous generation of apparently random chimera between host and foreign bacterial genes.
 Thus, 16S rRNA genes may have evolved through multiple mechanisms, including vertical inheritance and horizontal gene transfer; the frequency of the latter may be much higher than previously thought.

 16S ribosomal databases

 The 16S rRNA gene is used as the standard for classification and identification of microbes, because it is present in most microbes and shows proper changes.
 Type strains of 16S rRNA gene sequences for most bacteria and archaea are available on public databases, such as NCBI.
 However, the quality of the sequences found on these databases is often not validated.
 Therefore, secondary databases that collect only 16S rRNA sequences are widely used.
-The most frequently used databases are listed below: